martinschorb/pyem/doc/serialemtools.md

 In order to run the python environment, you need to define it in a batch file.
 A template is provided [here](https://git.embl.de/schorb/pyem/raw/master/tutorials/callpython.bat?inline=false) (if it opens inside the browser, use "save link as...").

 You need to change the first line of this script to point to your Anaconda installation/environment that hosts py-EM.
-In a default installation (for a single user), you might just need to replace the user name.
+In a default installation (for a single user), you might just need to replace the user name `YOURUSER`.
 ```
 set root=C:\Users\YOURUSER\Anaconda3
 ```